BoxPistols/materio-f/docs/docs/guide/components/custom/card-statistics.md

 The `CardStatWithImage` component offers a creative way to feature statistics along with a related image, providing a visual context that enhances the data representation.

+This component is placed inside the `src/components/card-statistics/Character.tsx` file.
+You may refer to the `src/app/[lang]/(dashboard)/dashboards/crm/page.tsx` and `src/views/pages/widget-examples/statistics/Character.tsx` files for it's usage.

 Here's how to implement the `CardStatWithImage` component in your application:

 ```tsx